 A stroke doesn’t only affect your physical health.
 It can impact your cognitive, mental and spiritual health.
 A whole-health approach to stroke rehabilitation can help sharpen cognitive skills, offer an important outlet for the emotions and feelings after a stroke and nurture your spiritual health, too.

 - Occupational therapy to strengthen cognitive skills affected by the stroke, such as memory, processes, problem-solving, social skills or safety awareness

-- Psychological support, including individual or group counseling sessions or support groups that allow you to share your experiences and hear from others on a similar journey
+- Psychological support, including virtual individual or group counseling sessions or virtual support groups that allow you to share your experiences and hear from others on a similar journey

-- Speech therapy to improve speaking, listening, writing and comprehension skills
+- Virtual speech therapy to improve speaking, listening, writing and comprehension skills

 Adapting to a New Normal